UkoeHB/bevy_simplenet/README.md

 Provides a bi-directional server/client channel implemented over websockets.
 This crate is suitable for user authentication, talking to a matchmaking service, communicating between micro-services, games that don't have strict latency requirements, etc.

 - Client/server channel includes one-shot messages and a request/response API.
-- Client message status tracking.
+- Client message statuses can be tracked.
 - Clients automatically work on native and WASM targets.
-- Client authentication (WIP).
+- Clients can be authenticated by the server (WIP).
-- Optional server TLS.
+- Provides optional server TLS.

 Check out the example for a demonstration of how to build a Bevy client using this crate.